If you remember I created a post that explains what is a document camera used for? This time let me show you the best document cameras for teachers.

 10) iOCHOW S3 Doc Cam

-As you can see, iOCHOW S3 doc cam has a Flattening Curve Technology that detects the page curvature, and automatically flattening the curve for easy scanning.
+As you can see, iOCHOW S3 doc cam has a Flattening Curve Technology that detects the page curvature and automatically flattens the curve for easy scanning.
 It also has the finger removal function to output a flattened page and a time function for an automatic start and continuous shooting after turning pages.

 You’ll like that iOCHOW S3 is a portable tool to capture and display graphic illustrations and objects.
 With 17MPI9 9 supplemental lights, you can be sure of clarity in your pictures and a high-definition color for an interesting presentation.